-The Lewisham Southwark College Student Agreement sets out our commitments to you and explains what we expect of you in return.
+The Southwark College Student Agreement sets out our commitments to you and explains what we expect of you in return.

-We want you to have a positive and enjoyable experience as a Lewisham Southwark College student and hope this document provides a useful framework for us to work together.
+We want you to have a positive and enjoyable experience as a Southwark College student and hope this document provides a useful framework for us to work together.

 You should familiarise yourself with the NCG HE Regulations, referred to in this document.

-You can see all the Lewisham Southwark College policies, procedures and regulations that we refer to at www.lscollege.ac.uk – or you can get copies from a variety of places, for example your Department, the Head of HE, or Student Services.
+You can see all the Southwark College policies, procedures and regulations that we refer to at www.lscollege.ac.uk – or you can get copies from a variety of places, for example your Department, the Head of HE, or Student Services.

 You can get further copies of the Student Agreement from the Head of HE.